Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Introduction

 In a first approach, one would hope to make such predictions rigorous by finding a unique speed and wave number for which there is a stable traveling front solution connecting the unstable state to a periodic pattern in the wake.
 Existence of pattern-forming fronts has been rigorously established near the onset of a Turing instability~\cite{ColletEckmann, EckmannWayne1, HaragusSchneider, Hexagons} and in phase separation problems~\cite{ScheelCoarsening1, ScheelCoarsening2}.
 However, such fronts typically exist and are stable for a continuum of speeds and associated wave numbers, so that this simple approach does not predict which of these speed-wave number pairs are selected by localized initial data.

-The \emph{marginal stability conjecture}~\cite{brevdo, bers1983handbook, deelanger, vanSaarloosMarginalstability, vanSaarloos, colleteckmannbook, AveryScheelSelection} asserts that speeds and associated wave numbers are determined by the distinguished front solutions which are \emph{marginally spectrally stable} in an appropriate sense.
+The \emph{marginal stability conjecture}~\cite{brevdo, bers1983handbook, deelanger, vanSaarloosMarginalstability, vanSaarloos, colleteckmannbook, AveryScheelSelection} asserts that speeds and associated wave numbers are determined by the distinguished front solutions which are \emph{marginally spectrally stable} in an appropriate sense, that is, their spectrum, in an appropriate space, touches the imaginary axis but is otherwise stable.
 There are two distinct scenarios for marginal spectral stability: the marginal stability may arise from marginal pointwise stability of the unstable state in the leading edge in a distinguished moving frame, or from marginally stable point spectrum of the invasion front itself.
 The former case is referred to as \emph{pulled}, or linearly determined, propagation, while the latter case is referred to as \emph{pushed}, or nonlinearly determined, propagation.
 Because the associated spectrum is marginally stable, or \emph{critical}, selected fronts are sometimes referred to as critical fronts.
 By contrast, faster-traveling \emph{supercritical} fronts arise for a continuum of speeds and associated wave numbers, and are often stable against restricted classes of perturbations.
 Stability of these supercritical fronts has been shown rigorously in some pattern-forming systems~\cite{Schneider1, Schneider2}, but they do not appear to be relevant to selection and propagation from compactly supported or steep initial data.

 The marginal stability conjecture was recently established for systems of parabolic equations~\cite{AveryScheelSelection, AverySelectionRD} based on a novel, conceptual approach that does not rely on comparison principles, thus providing a promising avenue towards the analysis of pattern-forming systems that inherently do not possess ordering properties.
 The analysis there does however assume that the marginally stable front selects a spatially constant, exponentially attracting state in its wake, rather than a periodic pattern.